Dark Energy and Normalization of the Cosmological Wave Function

 After some tediously but straightforward calculations, one can find that the second term of the wave function (\ref{sol}) will always make the inner product $\mathcal{P}=\int^{\epsilon}_0 {a^q|\Psi|^2da}$ ($\epsilon$ is an arbitrary upper limit of the integral satisfying $\epsilon \ll l_{\Lambda}$) divergent unless the normal ordering ambiguity factor $q$ is in the domain of $(-1,3)$.

-Due to the fact that we are actually living in a classical universe, universe with scale factor $a\ll l_{\Lambda}$ (quantum universe) must grow into a classical universe with large scale factor.
-Since the probability of a classical cosmological-constant-dominated universe is convergent, a convergent probability of the wave function of the quantum universe is also required.
-Then the quantum universe can be considered as a bound state, it will inevitably tunnel into classical universe as long as the time duration is large enough for this process to happen.
-On the contrary, if the inner product for the wave function corresponding to the quantum universe is divergent, the universe will stay its quantum phase forever.
-Therefore, while the exact value of the normal ordering factor $q$ is still unknown due to our limited knowledge of quantum gravity, one can see that value in the domain of $(-1,3)$ for $q$ is preferred.\\ \\ \qquad Another way to investigate the Wheeler-DeWitt equation in the region $a\ll l_{\Lambda}$ is to use WKB method.
+Another way to investigate the Wheeler-DeWitt equation in the region $a\ll l_{\Lambda}$ is to use WKB method.
 Since the Wheeler-DeWitt equation is a second order differential function, boundary conditions are used in this method to select a particular solution.
 Two most famous wave functions are Hartle-Hawking no-boundary wave function \cite{Hartle:1983ai} and Vilenkin's tunnelling wave function \cite{Vilenkin:1984wp,Farhi:1988qp}.
 It will be interesting to find out to which solutions their proposals correspond in the general solution space.

 To proceed, one can write $\Psi(a)$ as $\Psi(a)=e^{i \frac{S}{l_p^2}}$ with $S=S_0+l_p^2 \; S_1+\mathcal{O}(l_p^4)$.
 Inserting this into Eq.(\ref{3}) and arranging terms according to order in $l_p$, one obtains the zeroth order and second order equations,